pranaytummalapalli/yocto_tutor/README.md

 Poky is a starting point to build your custom embedded distribution and serves as a reference template.

+### Open Embedded (OE)

+This is the core build system for the Yocto Project that utilises BitBake as its central build and meta-data maintenance tool.

 ### BitBake

 BitBake is a generic task execution engine that allows shell and Python tasks to be run efficiently and in parallel while working within complex inter-task dependency constraints.
 One of BitBake’s main users, OpenEmbedded, takes this core and builds embedded Linux software stacks using a task-oriented approach.